loex345/Concentration/README.md

 # Technologies Used

--JavaScript
+- JavaScript
--Html
+- Html
--Css
+- Css

 # Getting Started

 [Click here to Play Concentration!] (https://loex345.github.io/Concentration/)

 # Next Steps
--Add cards that are worth more points
+- Add cards that are worth more points
--Add a timer to end game after certain amount of time
+- dd a timer to end game after certain amount of time